 Kansas City, Missouri

 Angela started with Walkin’ & Rollin' Costumes as a cosplayer, supporting the annual Halloween reveal parties back in 2016.
 As a speech-language pathologist and educator, the recipients and their families held a special place in her heart.
-Intrigued by the build process, she attended the Build Workshops where she worked with teams to create a pair of Star Wars vehicles for sisters headed to Disney, worked on the Mandalorian Razor Crest, and most recently spent over 100 combined hours on the TopGun Fighter Jet.
+Intrigued by the build process, she attended the Build Workshops where she worked with teams to create a pair of Star Wars vehicles for sisters headed to Disney for their Make-A-Wish trip, worked on the Mandalorian Razor Crest, and most recently spent over 100 combined hours on the TopGun Fighter Jet.
 Each costume presents a new opportunity for learning and creativity.
 The considerations for each unique build that make the costume accessible, maneuverable, and most of all FUN are all challenging parts of the process that Angela enjoys.

 Favorite Costumes: The Ghost, Arrowhead Stadium, Skeleton Motorcycle Cruiser, ANTony (the original one with the moving legs!) and the Top Gun F-18 Fighter Jet |